Want to generate Word or PDF documents from Microsoft Forms? You’re in the right place!

 5.b.
 Response Id: Select the ‘List of response notifications Response Id‘ from the ‘When a new response is submitted‘ action

-6. Add the Encodian ‘Convert HTML to Word‘ action
+6. Add the Encodian ‘Convert HTML to Word‘ action (a major part of converting Microsoft Forms Responses to Word or PDF)

 6.a.
-Filename: Enter the name of the output file (docx).
+Filename: Enter the name of the output file (Docx).
 You may wish to generate a unique filename by using the concat expression such as:

 6.b.
 HTML Data: Copy and paste the HTML data into the field.
 This demonstration uses this simple HTML snippet: